The non-household connections retail market

 Thames Water is not a provider of retail non-household services.

-This affects developers in two significant ways as building water is considered to be a non-household connection under the changes which means you’ll need to appoint a retailer to buy any water used while constructing your development.
+This affects developers in two ways.
+Building water is considered to be a non-household connection under the changes.
+This means you’ll need to appoint a retailer to buy any water used while constructing your development.

 If you don’t appoint a retailer this will eventually be done on Ofwat’s behalf by the Market Operator, which provides the background systems and processes behind the changes.
 All non-household properties you build will need to have a retailer appointed for their water and sewerage services and it doesn’t even need to be the same retailer for both connections.

-You'll need to appoint a retailer yourself and we’ll remind you during the process but if you don’t do appoint one, a retailer will be randomly chosen by the Market Operator.
+You'll need to appoint a retailer yourself and we’ll remind you during the process.
+If you don’t appoint one, a retailer will be randomly chosen by the Market Operator.
 If you don’t appoint a retailer yourself, this could mean you’ll have different retailers randomly assigned to each non-household property on a site.
 Like many other utility sectors, water retailers are likely to offer a range of different services, which may include different charging rates for water and wastewater services, and consolidated billing for multiple sites.

 You’ll continue to deal with our Developer Services team and the range of services we provide remains unaffected, as are those offered by self-lay providers.

-We'll no longer be responsible for billing or other account management services for non-household properties and registered meters for building water as these will be handled by your appointed retailer.
+We won't be responsible for billing or other account management services for non-household properties and registered meters for building water.
+These will be handled by your appointed retailer.

 The following services will not be affected: